IBM/BluePic/BluePic-iOS/Pods/BMSPush/README.md

 }
 ```

-###Enabling interactive push notifications
+### Enabling interactive push notifications

 To enable interactive push notifications, the notification action parameters must be passed in as part of the notification object.
 The following is a sample code to enable interactive notifications.

 ```
 let actionOne = BMSPushNotificationAction(identifierName: "FIRST", buttonTitle: "Accept", isAuthenticationRequired: false, defineActivationMode: UIUserNotificationActivationMode.background)

 let actionTwo = BMSPushNotificationAction(identifierName: "SECOND", buttonTitle: "Reject", isAuthenticationRequired: false, defineActivationMode: UIUserNotificationActivationMode.background)

 let category = BMSPushNotificationActionCategory(identifierName: "category", buttonActions: [actionOne, actionTwo])

-let notificationOptions = BMSPushClientOptions(categoryName: [category])
+let notificationOptions = BMSPushClientOptions() notifOptions.setInteractiveNotificationCategories(categoryName: [category])

 let push = BMSPushClient.sharedInstance.initializeWithAppGUID(appGUID: "APP-GUID-HERE", clientSecret:"CLIENT-SECRET-HERE", options: notificationOptions)

 ```

-###Enabling Rich Push notification support in iOS 10 (Audio, Video, GIF and Images)
+### Enabling Rich Push notification support in iOS 10 (Audio, Video, GIF and Images)

 To receive rich push notifications with iOS10, implement ```UNNotificationServiceExtension```.
 The extension will intercept the rich push notification and it needs to be handled here.
 While sending the notification from the server, all the four fields, alert, title, subtitle, attachmentURL must be specified.

 In the didReceive() method of your service extension, add the following code to retrieve the rich notification content.